cretz/pgnio/README.md

 #### Why don't the conversions look up by implemented interface instead of just superclass?

 For the current set of converters, simply traversing the class hierarchy to find a suitable conversion was good enough.
-If there is a need to specific a converter for an interface, this could be supported in the future.
+If there is a need for a converter for an interface, this could be supported in the future.

 #### Why can't reading an `hstore` into a `Map` use the key and value types?